J35P312/TayWhale/README.md

 Visit this website if you run in to troubles creating your reference package.

-    Setup The conda environment:
+Next, setup The conda environment:

          ./create_conda_env.sh
 NOTE: you need to install conda before running the script!

 The conda script will create an environment named TayWhale.
 If you cannot use conda to install packages, you will have to install the dependencies manually.
 The dependencies include: